geraldi16/-simple-foreign-exchange-app/README.md

 # -simple-foreign-exchange-app
 App for compare 1 currency after another.
+The demo can be accessed here https://simple-exchange-rate.herokuapp.com/

 ## Setup
 Install dependencies by type: